tahbristol/dc_project1/README.md

     -`gem install rake`
 * App Setup

-   -`rake db:schema:load`
+   -`rake ready_api`

-     * creates tables
+     * runs bundle install, and creates tables

    -`rake start` to run the app on the first time.

-     * runs npm, bundle install, starts node server, starts rails server
+     * runs npm starts node server, starts rails server

    -`rake servers` from then on.